Gorges de la Fou

 Gorges de la Fou, Mountain river in Pyrénées-Orientales, France

-The site remains closed to visitors since 2019 due to rock slides that damaged the walkways and viewing platforms along the river course.
+The site has been closed to visitors since 2019 due to rockfalls that damaged the walkways and platforms along the gorge.
+Before planning a visit, check current conditions and any news about potential reopening.

 Location: Arles-sur-Tech